Kayli/logspub/animals.md

 - most games that animals play are not competitive and more focused on togetherness [^1]
   - quote from frans de waal, but maybe politically twisted?
+  - but one does not exclude the other, as there are different degrees of competitiveness i guess

 ## birds